yohman/22W-UP206A/Weeks/Week01/readme.md

 * Your TA's
 * Waitlist student considerations
   * Next week we will create our groups!
 If you must drop the course, please do so before the next class...
 There is also a long wait list!
 * Old school: A lecture without screens...
-What is GIS and Spatial Data Science?
+GIS | Spatial

 ## Hands on
 *   Introducing GitHub